chaoge525/soafee_demo/documentation/builds.rst

 * ``ewaol-image-podman``

-Each build target implements the EWAOL software stack, differing only on the backend containerisation technology: Docker or Podman.
+Each build target implements the EWAOL software stack, differing only on the backend containerization technology: Docker or Podman.

-To facilitate containerised workload orchestration on the edge, both build targets include the K3S orchestration package provided by the ``meta-virtualization`` Yocto layer and extended in ``meta-ewaol``.
+To facilitate containerized workload orchestration on the edge, both build targets include the K3S orchestration package provided by the ``meta-virtualization`` Yocto layer and extended in ``meta-ewaol``.
 This package provides a K3S server wrapped as a systemd service which auto-starts on